-To ensure that all children meet the expectations of our PE curriculum, each year group are timetabled to do a minimum of 2 hours of PE per week and take part in a Daily Mile to increase their fitness, stamina, concentration and motivation throughout.
+To ensure that all children meet the expectations of our PE curriculum, each year group are timetabled to do a minimum of two PE lessons per week and take part in a Daily Mile to increase their fitness, stamina, concentration and motivation throughout.
 As well as this, all children have the opportunity to take part in extracurricular sporting events, festivals and competitions throughout the year.

 Children are encouraged to improve their performance and evaluate this.
 We highly value, and use, the expertise of external coaches who offer learning opportunities that enhance those delivered by our teachers.

 In the Early Years, physical development is a prime area for development within the EYFS curriculum and hence is a focus when considering the set-up of the continuous provision.
 Children have access to the indoor and outdoor environment throughout the day.
 In the outdoor provision children have opportunities to develop their gross motor skills through climbing steps, riding bikes, using apparatus and negotiating space.
 Upon entering Reception children will begin formal PE lessons.